+- (a) On or before January 1, 2031, each Operator shall utilize a GIS to accurately map the location, using Global Positioning System coordinates, or equivalent methods, of all Mains and Service Lines.

+- (b) The following information, as applicable, shall be accessible through the GIS for each Main and Service Line and be maintained for the life of such facilities:

+- (1) date of installation;

+- (2) material description;

+- (3) Pipe size:

+- (4) Pipe wall thickness or standard dimension ratio:

+- (5) manufacturer;

+- (6) date of manufacture;

+- (7) all relevant identification numbers for materials and components, including model, serial, batch, lot and heat numbers;

+- (8) pressure regulating or relieving device installed interchangeable components, such as orifice size, core size and spring pressure range;

+- (9) maximum design pressure;

+- (10) specified minimum yield strength;

+- (11) hydrostatic design basis;

+- (12) MAOP;
-- (a) On or before [INSERT DATE 5 YEARS AFTER EFFECTIVE DATE OF REGULATION], each Operator shall utilize a GIS to accurately map the location, using Global Positioning System coordinates, or equivalent methods, of all Mains and Service Lines. - (b) The following information, as applicable, shall be accessible through the GIS for each Main and Service Line and be maintained for the life of such facilities: - (1) date of installation; - (2) material description; - (3) Pipe size: - (4) Pipe wall thickness or standard dimension ratio; - (5) manufacturer; - (6) date of manufacture: - (7) all relevant identification numbers for materials and components, including model, serial, batch, lot and heat numbers; - (8) pressure regulating or relieving device installed interchangeable components, such as orifice size, core size and spring pressure range; - (9) maximum design pressure: - (10) specified minimum yield strength; - (11) hydrostatic design basis: - (12) MAOP; - (13) depth, at intervals of no more than 40 feet and at any location where depth changes significantly; - (14) locations where Pipe was subject to section 16-280b-B18(b)(1) of the Regulations of Connecticut State Agencies or has less cover than was required at the time of installation; - (15) locations where Pipe has less than 12 inches of clearance from non-Operator owned belowground Utilities; - (16) locations where Pipe was inserted into a Conduit; - (17) locations where plastic Pipe has been squeezed-off;

-- (18) locations of inoperable valves: - (19) location of each weld and the name(s) of the Welder(s) or Welding Operator(s) that performed said welding; - (20) location of each plastic Pipe joint and the name of the person that performed said joining; and - (21) the geospatial limits of each cathodic protection system and all Pipe segments included in each of these systems. - (c) For Pipeline Facilities that existed prior to [INSERT DATE 5 YEARS AFTER EFFECTIVE DATE OF REGULATION], the information required in subsection (b) of this section, is limited to readily available data and new information gained over time through normal activities.
+- (13) depth, at intervals of no more than 40 feet and at any location where depth changes significantly; - (14) locations where Pipe was subject to sections 16-280b-B18(a)(1) or 16-280b-B18(c)(1) of the Regulations of Connecticut State Agencies or has less cover than was required at the time of installation; - (15) locations where Pipe has less than 12 inches of clearance from non-Operator owned belowground Utilities; - (16) locations where Pipe was inserted into a Conduit; - (17) locations where plastic Pipe has been squeezed-off; - (18) locations of inoperable valves; - (19) location of each weld and the name(s) of the Welder(s) or Welding Operator(s) that performed said welding; - (20) location of each plastic Pipe joint and the name of the person that performed said joining; and - (21) the geospatial limits of each cathodic protection system and all Pipe segments included in each of these systems. - (c) For Pipeline Facilities that existed prior to January 1, 2031, the information required in subsection (b) of this section, is limited to readily available data and new information gained over time through normal activities.